voyageprofessor/gtav-sourcecode-build-guide/README.md

 This tutorial will accompany you in compiling and setting up GTA 5 source code.

-Please note that the cracked versions of **Grand Theft Auto V** will not work,<br> or it'll work depends on your luck and which cracked version you have.

 # Contents
 1. [Prerequisites](#prerequisites)
    1. [Base](#base)